8 Reasons to Eat Chocolate This Valentine’s Day

 Dark chocolate is packed with antioxidants, called flavonoids, that help reduce inflammation.
 Reducing inflammation is key to preventing and reversing chronic illness, and is the foundation of The Myers Way®.

 Interestingly, your ability to reap the anti-inflammatory benefits of chocolate is dependent on the good bacteria in your gut!
-New research has shown that after you digest chocolate you’re left with long polyphenol polymers that are too big to pass through your gut lining and be absorbed for nutrients.
-But, once the digested chocolate reaches your colon, two specific friendly gut microbes, Bifidobacterium and lactic acid bacteria, ferment and break down these compounds into smaller anti-inflammatories that can be absorbed into your bloodstream.
+New research has shown that after you digest chocolate you’re left with long polyphenol polymers that are too big to pass through your gut lining and be absorbed for nutrients.1 However, once the digested chocolate reaches your colon, two specific friendly gut microbes, Bifidobacterium and lactic acid bacteria, ferment and break down these compounds into smaller anti-inflammatories that can be absorbed into your bloodstream.
 Yet another reason to make sure you maintain plenty of good gut bacteria by taking a daily probiotic!

 2. Chocolate Helps Regulate Your Immune System